yt-dlp/yt-dlp/README.md

 # OPTIONS
     -h, --help                       Print this help text and exit --version                        Print program version and exit
-    -U, --update                     Update this program to latest version.
+    -U, --update                     (Doesn't work since there is no release) Update this program to latest version.
 Make sure that you have sufficient permissions
                                      (run with sudo if needed)

     -i, --ignore-errors              Continue on download errors, for example to skip unavailable videos in a playlist
+                                     (Same as --no-abort-on-error)
-    --abort-on-error                 Abort downloading of further videos (in the playlist or the command line) if an error occurs
+    --abort-on-error                 Abort downloading of further videos if an error occurs (Same as --no-ignore-errors)
     --dump-user-agent                Display the current browser identification
     --list-extractors                List all supported extractors
     --extractor-descriptions         Output descriptions of all supported